 17. Transformation of monsters: Beast learns to control his temper and, recognising that he was shown mercy, he even shows mercy to the true monster, Gaston.
 In contrast, Christian metes out vengeance on those who’ve wronged him.
 Beast’s redemption is individual and collective, but Christian’s is only individual.
 The ending of Fifty Shades is implausible and can give people false expectations.
 The ending of Beauty and the Beast is impossible, showing that redemption is magical and, ultimately, beyond our means.
 Gaston vs Jack Hyde: Monsters, mirrors and mercy

 18. Glorification in eternity: At the end, Belle is a bride, Ana is a wife.
 Beauty and the Beast uses the ancient image to speak about redemption, not romance.
-But Fifty Shades, following Twilight, does speak about marriage.
+But Fifty Shades, following Twilight, speaks about marriage.
 Beauty and the Beast speaks truthfully about the glory of redemption in eternity, and friendship in the present.
 Fifty Shades uses the image of BDSM to speak about gender roles in eternal marriage and sex in the present.
 And fails.
 Fairy-tale vs Erotica: Brides, wives and eternities